-sections \memberof, \protected and \private.
+sections \memberof, \protected, \private and \public.

-23.34 \relates < name>
+23.38 \relates < name >

 This command can be used in the documentation of a non-member function <name>.
 It puts the function inside the 'related function' section of the class documentation.
 This command is useful for documenting non-friend functions that are nevertheless strongly coupled to a certain class.
 It prevents the need of having to document a file, but only works for functions.